Provincial Order protects system capacity

 • Visitors are not allowed in the Emergency Department and Intensive Care Unit.
 Exceptions are considered for exceptional and compassionate circumstances and whenever an infant/child or vulnerable patient requires supportive accompaniment.

 • On in-patient care units, one pre-approved designated Essential Visitor will be permitted.
 Exceptions are palliative and obstetrical patients.
-All exceptions to the Essential Visitor Policy must be approved by a Clinical Manager or Clinical Care Coordinator.
+All exceptions to the Essential Visitor Policy must be approved by a Clinical Unit Manager.

 • A Pandemic Support Worker will speak with capable patients to identify their designated visitor and document identification on a visitor registration form.
 It is important for patients and families/friends to know that the Pandemic Support Worker will reach out to them to arrange visits.
 If you have any questions, please contact a Pandemic Support Worker at: 705-938-4719.